jasmine/jasmine/Contribute.markdown

 * `thor jasmine_dev:execute_specs` outputs the expected number of specs that should be run and attempts to run in browser and Node
 * `thor jasmine_dev:execute_specs_in_browser` opens `spec/runner.html` in the default browser on MacOS.
 Please run this in at least Firefox and Chrome before committing
 * `thor jasmine_dev:execute_specs_in_node` runs all the Jasmine specs in Node.js - it will complain if Node is not installed
-* `thor jasmine_dev:js_hint` runs all the files through JSHint and will complain about potential viable issues with your code.
-Fix them.